Tree Owl Pillow Tutorial

-Hi everyone, my name is Connie Kresin Campbell and this is a tutorial I shared as a guest blogger on the AccuQuilt blog.
-This is the cutest little pillow!
-Continue reading for the tutorial.
+Hi everyone, my name is Connie Kresin Campbell and this is a tutorial I shared as a guest blogger on the AccuQuilt blog and now have it on my blog.
+This is the cutest little pillow and very easy to make.

 - Cream for the center blocks

 - 2/3 yard of green batik for the border and backing

 - small amount of fusible for the appliqe

 - 17 inch square of muslin

 - 16 inch square pillow form

 I used my GO!
 BIG Electric Fabric cutter.